 And perhaps the most famous ‘death scene’ that Disney offers up is that of Bambi’s mother, being shot by a hunter.

 So it’s clear that death and Disney seem to go hand in hand.
 However, it seems there could be a very good reason for this…

 According to an expert in end-of-life communication, old favourites like The Lion King, Bambi and even newer hit Frozen can help children and adults alike come to terms with the idea of death and how to cope with it.

-A new study by the Omega-Journal of Death and Dying looked into how death is shown in children’s films, and found that characters are more than twice as likely to die than in movies aimed at adults.
+A study by the Omega-Journal of Death and Dying looked into how death is shown in children’s films, and found that characters are more than twice as likely to die than in movies aimed at adults.